 Not seeing your community?
 Call us.
 (772) 380-3988

 St. Lucie County has two primary permit jurisdictions for residential pools.
 Properties within the City of Port St. Lucie limits use the City of Port St. Lucie Building Department.
 Properties within Fort Pierce city limits use the City of Fort Pierce.
 All remaining properties in unincorporated St. Lucie County use the St. Lucie County Building Division.
-A licensed pool contractor must correctly identify which building authority has jurisdiction over your specific parcel.
+Your pool contractor must correctly identify which building authority has jurisdiction over your specific parcel.
 Cool Pool of Florida identifies your jurisdiction automatically and routes every permit package to the correct authority.

 Yes.
 Many St. Lucie County communities — including PGA Village, Tradition, Tesoro, Riverland, Savanna Club, and Sandpiper Bay — are governed by HOAs or Community Development Districts (CDDs) that require architectural review approval before pool construction begins.
 We prepare complete HOA and CDD submission packages including site plans, pool specifications, fence layouts, and material samples.
 We coordinate HOA approval alongside permit submission to minimize overall project timeline.